 Tim Geenen, Managing Director, Addressability Europe at LiveRamp

 It’s great to see marketing budgets have expanded for the first time since 2019 with places opening up again and with businesses expected to make a strong economic recovery.
 This shows that confidence is definitely regaining post-pandemic and the industry is moving in the right direction.

 While progress is certainly being made, agencies and advertisers will need to balance new ways of working with the need to adapt to a rapidly changing digital landscape.
 There will also be a need to focus on accessing, analysing and testing the use of non-personal targeting signals such as context, time, and location as the industry prepares for further data deprecation if we are to meet the strong growth forecast for ad spend in 2022.

 Jonny Whitehead, Board Director, Skyrise Intelligence

-MINT's platform, M1, provides advertisers with a single interface to execute their entire media spend on all Ad...
+MINT Advertising Automation platform provides advertisers with a single interface to execute their e...